School Lunch Ideas For A Month (No More Sandwiches!)

 Healthy Lunch Ideas for Kids

-- One bowl lunch: Pasta salad with diced/shredded chicken, tiny bits of broccoli and carrots, halved grape tomatoes, topped with Italian dressing and feta cheese
+- One bowl lunch: Italian pasta salad with diced/shredded chicken, tiny bits of broccoli and carrots, halved grape tomatoes, topped with Italian dressing and feta cheese

 - Meatless Monday: Apple nachos drizzled with warmed peanut butter (make sure PB is allowed at school, or use sunbutter) and topped with diced strawberries, wheat crackers and cheese

-- Quinoa salad: cooked quinoa topped with diced avocado, feta cheese, halved grape tomatoes, and a sliced boiled egg.
+- Quinoa salad: cooked quinoa topped with diced avocado, feta cheese, black beans, halved grape tomatoes, and a sliced boiled egg.
 Drizzle with Newman’s Own olive oil and vinegar dressing.

 - “Snack” lunch: Popcorn, blueberries, cheese cubes, applesauce, graham crackers